This Gazpacho or Traditional Spanish Cold Soup is filled with fresh and succulent veggies to cool you down on a hot summer day.

 - salt, pepper

-- Keep some little cubes of garnitions (pepper, cucumber) for the final topping *optional
+- Keep some cubes for garnishment (pepper, cucumber) for the final topping *optional

-- Add all the ingredients to a blender and blend really good, add slowly the olive oil and vinegar, salt and pepper
+- Add all the ingredients to a blender and make a purée, add slowly the olive oil and vinegar, salt and pepper

 - If too thick add a little extra water

 - Pass the mix through a sieve, taste to check for acidity level (add 1 tsp of sugar if too acidic)

 - Let cool in the fridge for a minimum of three hours

 - Serve with the toppings from step 2 or the cucumber mousse explained above